 Philippa started making podcasts a decade ago and set up Podcastable in 2017.
-Originally a national print journalist, she spent 12 years at the BBC presenting live programmes for Radio 4, 5Live and The World Service.
+A national journalist, she spent 12 years at the BBC presenting live programmes for Radio 4, 5Live and The World Service.

-In 2018 Lynne added TEDx organiser to her skillset, having co-founded Macclesfield Barnaby Festival in 2009.
-Festival Manager/Director for Barnaby from 2012 to 2014, Lynne was Chair of Trustees until 2016 and now leads on heritage and culture projects.
+In 2018 Lynne added TEDx organiser to her skillset, having co-founded Macclesfield Barnaby Festival in 2009 where she now leads on heritage and culture projects.